-With everything else that we have going on in our lives, plus staying home more due to the continuing pandemic, it may be easy to put off appointments for preventive screenings, check-ups and immunizations.
+With everything else that we have going on in our lives, it may be easy to put off appointments for preventive screenings, check-ups and immunizations.
 But as we get older, these visits become even more important — and many of them come at no additional cost under your Medicare plan.

 For example, did you know that Medicare covers an annual wellness visit at no additional cost to you?
 Flu and pneumonia vaccines are also fully covered.

 Make it a priority to add the following appointments to your 2023 calendar.
 Your long-term health may thank you.

 1. Annual wellness visit

-There is no additional charge under Medicare for your wellness visit.
+There is no additional charge under Medicare for your wellness visit; which, unlike a standard head-to-toe physical, is focused on preventive care, health screenings and wellness planning.

-If you haven’t already been vaccinated against COVID-19, consider scheduling your vaccine or booster as soon as possible.
+If you aren’t fully up to date on your COVID-19 vaccines, including an updated bivalent booster, consider scheduling an appointment as soon as possible.
 These vaccines are an important step in reducing the risk of COVID-19-related hospitalization, especially for older adults.
-Visit our COVID-19 vaccine page to learn more about scheduling your vaccination and booster, checking symptoms, find testing centers and more.

 For shingles, a vaccination is one of the best ways to protect against the disease.
 Two doses are recommended for those 50 and older.

 The flu shot usually becomes available in August.
 It’s important to receive your flu shot each year, especially with the current flu season being more severe in some parts of the country than previous years.
 This can also be administered at the same time as your COVID-19 vaccine or booster.

 Finally, a pneumococcal vaccine, which can help prevent pneumonia, is recommended for most adults 65 years and older.
 This can be paired with a flu shot.

 3. Preventive screenings and specialists

 Visits for heart health, diabetes and other chronic conditions may be crucial to your overall wellness.
 Connect with your provider to find out which preventive screenings you may need, too.
 This might include a mammogram, a colonoscopy and more.

 4. Dental exam

 A dental exam is an important part of oral and overall health.
-The American Dental Association recommends two dental visits a year.
+The American Dental Association recommends regular dental visits.

 5. Eye exam